 Graduate students are eligible to borrow under the PLUS Loan program up to their Cost of Attendance minus other estimated financial resources.
 The Graduate PLUS is a long-term program with a fixed interest rate of 7.9% and is subject to a credit check and approval by the lender.
 Students must be enrolled at least half-time to be awarded this loan.

-The Federal Direct PLUS Loan is a credit based loan, with a fixed interest rate of 7.9% and is subject to a credit check and approval by the lender.
+The Federal Direct Parent PLUS Loan is a credit based loan, with a fixed interest rate of 7.9% and is subject to a credit check and approval by the lender.
 Parents of dependent students may apply for this loan.
 Parent borrowers may apply for amounts up to the Cost of Attendance minus other estimated financial aid/resources.
+Student must be enrolled at least half-time to be awarded this loan.

-Refer to the Parent Loan Request Form (PNRQ) for the application process.
+Refer to the Direct Parent PLUS Loan Request Form (pdf) for the application process

 PLUS loans will disburse after all requirements are met, but no earlier than 10 days prior to the first day of instruction.
 Any debts owed to the University; including tuition, housing, etc., will be deducted from the PLUS disbursement.
 Any PLUS funds remaining will be mailed to the parent at the address provided on the MPN.